slugbyte/lackluster.nvim/README.md

 # lackluster
-> a mostly muted colorscheme
+> a delightful grayscale colorscheme thats soft on the eyes

 ![a screenshot of neovim with the lackluster colorscheme](./asset/lackluster.png)